The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Distribution of profits in LLC

-The procedure for the distribution of profits in a limited liability company is subject and distributed in the order that is provided for legal entities. persons.
-In addition, the entire procedure is governed by applicable law.
+The procedure for distribution of profits in a limited liability company is subject to and distributed in the manner prescribed for legal entities. persons In addition, the entire procedure is regulated by current legislation.

-Let us immediately make a reservation that only that part of the profit that remains after all taxes have been paid and other obligations are fulfilled (to creditors, etc.) is subject to distribution.
+Let us immediately make a reservation that only that part of the profit that remains after all taxes have been paid and other obligations have been fulfilled (to creditors, etc.) is subject to distribution.

-The distribution of net profit occurs after the account is drawn up. reporting for a specific period of time.
-The distribution is decided by a vote.
-If the members of the company have not made a single decision, the meeting is postponed to the next date.
+The distribution of net profit occurs after the accounting is compiled. reporting for a specific period of time.
+The decision on distribution is made through voting.
+If the company's participants have not made a unanimous decision, the meeting is postponed to the next date.

-The constituent documents do not always contain information about when and where payments can be sent.
+The constituent documents do not always reflect information about when and where payments can be sent.

-The distribution of profits between the members of the company also takes place taking into account the data of the financial statements.
+The distribution of profits between the company's participants also takes into account the financial statements.

-Important information: there are times when profits are not distributable.
+Important information: There are times when profits are not subject to distribution.

-• When the amount of the Criminal Code has not been paid in full;
+• When the amounts of the authorized capital are not paid in full;

-• The company is bankrupt or all the signs are present.
+• The company is bankrupt or has all the signs.

 Other cases are given in the legislation.

-What part of the profits will be distributed is decided by the meeting of founders.
-The decision that was taken is drawn up in the form of a protocol.
+What part of the profit will be distributed is decided by the meeting of founders.
+The decision that was made is documented in the form of a protocol.

-Usually, the profit is distributed in proportion to the shares that the participants have contributed to.
-But there may also be a disproportionate distribution of profits c.
+Typically, profits are distributed in proportion to the shares that participants contributed to.
+But there may also be a disproportionate distribution of profits in .

-The law does not prohibit such distribution if this procedure is fixed in.
+The law does not prohibit such distribution if this order is fixed in.

-Features of the procedure in a society with one founder
+Peculiarities of the procedure in a company with one founder

 This procedure has its own characteristics.
 It is worth saying that if a company has only one founder, he makes all decisions himself.

-In this case, there is no need to hold a meeting; it is enough to formalize the said decision in writing, certified by the signature of the founder.
+In this case, there is no need to hold a meeting; written documentation is sufficient. said decision, certified by the signature of the founder.

 A sample is shown below.